CREATE TABLE

 Description

 This statement is used to create a new table.
-In the Lakehouse, a table is the basic unit for storing data.
+In Lakehouse, a table is the basic unit for storing data.
 By creating a table, you can organize and manage data according to a specified structure.

 column_definition Description